Bharathh-Raj/bloc_ease/README.md

 }
 ```
 ### Step 2 - Create Bloc/Cubit with the snippet/template provided below.
-Use the shortcut `bloceasebloc` or `bloceasecubit` from the [template](#templates) to create bloc or cubit based on the need.
-That creates this template and you just need to edit 2 names.
+Use the shortcut `bloceasebloc` or `bloceasecubit` from the [template](#templates) to create a bloc or cubit based on the need.
+This creates a template that requires editing two names:
-1. Cubit name -> UserCubit
+Cubit name -> UserCubit
-2. Success Object -> User (This is the object we expect from the success state of the bloc/cubit)
+Success Object -> User (This is the object expected from the success state of the bloc/cubit)

 ```dart
 import 'package:bloc_ease/bloc_ease.dart';